craftcms/wp-import/README.md

 If you’re using Advanced Custom Fields, you’ll need to [opt into including your field groups in the REST API](https://www.advancedcustomfields.com/resources/wp-rest-api-integration/#enabling-the-rest-api-for-your-acf-fields) by enabling their “Show in REST API” setting.

+> [!WARNING]
+> If you have any Clone fields, edit their settings and ensure that **Display** is set to “Group”.
+Otherwise their values [won’t get included in the REST API](https://github.com/airesvsg/acf-to-rest-api/issues/93#issuecomment-271560728).

 ### 5. Install wp-import

 First ensure you’re running Craft CMS 5.5.0 or later.